elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 ### Quick Window Switching

-Possibly the most obvious update to our window manager is the redesigned <kbd>Alt</kbd><kbd>Tab</kbd> quick window switcher.
+Possibly the most obvious update to our window manager is the redesigned <kbd>Alt</kbd><kbd>Tab</kbd> quick window switcher—a direct result of lots of user feedback and testing.

 Previously, quick window switching re-used the dock to show which app windows you'd switch between, and dimmed out the rest of the desktop to highlight just the newly-focused window.
-However, over time and based on a lot of real world feedback, we found that looking down at the dock—or even across physical space to the primary display in the case of multi-display users—was less intuitive and overloaded the dock's purpose.
+However, we heard from several users that looking down at the dock (sometimes physically far away on large displays or multi-display setups) was less intuitive and overloaded the dock's purpose—and we agreed.
 Dimming the desktop and visually focusing windows also meant a lot of flashing if you switched quickly which was inelegant at best, and could be an accessibility issue for people with certain types of photo-sensitivity.
-Thanks to [Aral Balkan](https://ar.al/2021/11/08/my-three-month-long-elementary-os-6-upgrade-adventure-in-three-parts-part-1-catts/), we kicked off a project to rework quick window switching—and the initial work has been released this month!
+So in OS 6.1, we're shipping a new, simpler window switcher that's less intrusive to your workflow.

 <figure class="half" markdown="1">
 ![Old](/images/elementary-os-6-odin-updates-november-2021/gala-old.gif)